 Despite these built-in disadvantages, black communities constantly strove to provide education for their children, and succeeded admirably.
 People mortgaged their houses to donate money for school buildings, communities banded together with fundraisers and events to raise money for their schools, and well-educated teachers undertook long and expensive commutes from the District to provide schooling for black children in the County.
 Education was advocated for, fought for, and provided solely through the efforts of dedicated members of the black communities that were themselves becoming subsumed by white suburbanization of the previously rural farmlands of Montgomery County: communities like Scotland, Ken-Gar, Tobytown, Emory Grove, and Lincoln Park that an entire generation of black Americans called home.

 To tell the story of the desegregation ruling, and the subsequent efforts to integrate the public schools in Montgomery County, we turn to five black women who lived that experience: Margaret Taylor Jones, Geneva Mason, Doris Hackey, Edith Throckmorton, and Nina Honemond Clarke.
-These women were educators, leaders, and pioneers, with combined decades of experience administering and teaching in the segregated school system, followed by the seven years of difficult transition to an integrated school system.
+These women were educators, community leaders, and pioneers, with combined decades of experience administering and teaching in the segregated school system, followed by the seven years of difficult transition to an integrated school system.
 The sixth woman, Rose Kramer, was a member of the Montgomery County School Board: a strong advocate for the integration of schools and a white Jewish woman born to immigrant parents.
 This is their experience of the desegregation process in Montgomery County–before, during, and after–in their words.

 *Curator’s note: certain terminology used henceforth is indicative of the era.
 All quotations have been faithfully transcribed, and use terms that were appropriate and acceptable for that time period.
 No offense is intended, nor would have been perceived at the time these terms were in common use.